Nurse ActivismA Repository of Resources, Theory, and Tools for the Engaged Nurse

 The Media is Key!

 Mass media is any method of communication that reaches large groups of people quickly and effectively, thus many means of communication can be considered “mass media”.
 Television, radio, print media (magazines, newspapers, journals, pamphlets, flyers, books, letters, etc.), the world wide web, email, chat rooms, advertising, marketing, publicity, photography, documentaries, video, – even theatre, movies, songs, dance, art, storytelling, and so on can all be categorized as media that can be used as a medium for social change.
 The central criteria is that any of these mediums can be used to get messages out to thousands, even millions of people.

 One of the key distinctions of mass media is that it can affect people's perceptions of social norms.
 The media play a significant role in forming and influencing people's attitudes and behaviour.
 Media has a central role in mediating information and forming public opinion.
 The media casts an eye on events that few people directly experience and renders remote happenings observable and meaningful.

 In general, common means used by various groups to promote social justice activism includes the use of the media and digital action alerts as well as lobbying and coalition building.
 Since the advent of the world wide web, many media initiatives include an on-line component, often offering information about selected social justice issues, action kits, and methods for interested individuals to join the initiative and easily send letters to appropriate politicians and decision-makers, as well as share the issue with others.
-Creative technologies such as Macromedia Flash animations, digital video and audio presentations, and web blogs have been developed by some to provide multi-sensory ways to stimulate interest and support in various social justice campaigns.
+Creative technologies such as Flash animations, digital video and audio presentations, and web blogs have been developed by some to provide multi-sensory ways to stimulate interest and support in various social justice campaigns.
+Social media has become a powerful force for activist engagement, networking, petitioning, and collaborating.
 However, very little of this work has been done to date in nursing.

 “You must be the change you wish to see in the world.”
 Mahatma Ghandi